Sport

 Carousels in art: André Devambez, La Place Pigalle, 1906, National Museum of Fine Arts of Argentina, Buenos Aires, Argentina.

 The French love a good time and nowhere could people enjoy themselves more than in the squares of Paris.
-Here, Devambez takes a bird’s eye view of a scene in La Place Pigalle, a popular entertainment spot then as now.
-The cool beauty of Sacre Coeur watches over the masses of people in their brightly coloured clothes, as they move across the square, taking in all the fun of the fair.
+Here, Devambez takes a bird’s eye view of a scene in the Place Pigalle, a popular entertainment spot then and now.
+The cool beauty of Sacre Coeur watches over the masses of people in their brightly colored clothes, as they move across the square, taking in all the fun of the fair.
 A place to see and be seen.

 Shalva Kikodze, Roundabout in Paris, 1920.